green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/time-system.md

 ---
 ### What it does

-This metric provider calculates an estimate of the total time spent in the CPU based on the system /`proc/stat` file.
+This metric provider reads the total time spent in the CPU based on the system /`proc/stat` file.

 ### Input Parameters